coleifer/peewee/docs/peewee/database.rst

 Database
 ========

-The Peewee :py:class:`Database` object represents a connection to a database.
+The Peewee :class:`Database` object represents a connection to a database.
-The :py:class:`Database` class is instantiated with all the information needed to open a connection to a database, and then can be used to:
+The :class:`Database` class is instantiated with all the information needed to open a connection to a database, and then can be used to:

 * Open and close connections.